nathanielcastillo/Bellabeat-Fitness-Data/README.md

 The R value indicates how strong the correlation is from a scale of -1 to 1
 The R^2 value is one way to show how reliable the correlation is from a scale of 0 to 1

-The Avg Intensity value has the strongest and most reliable correlation to Calories Burned followed by Step Total

-Very Active Mins is the Activity Type that has the strongest and most reliable correlation to Calories Burned

 Users who wish to burn the most calories can try increasing their very active minutes, high average intensity activities and step total
 However it is important to note that correlation does not imply causation